Yusen22/Console-Finances-/README.md

 Call the 'finances' variable by inputting 'finances' into the console.
 Press 'Enter' and engage the drop-down to the left of the array to view the data analysed in the application.

+To add monthly data to the data set, enter `finances.push(["MMM YYYY", 00000]);` into the console in the displayed format.

+To remove the last set of data, enter `finances.pop()` into the console.

+To remove the first set of data, enter `finances.shift()` into the console.

 ## Credits